-In the first major revision to copyright law in more than two decades, the office ruled that works created by animals belong in the public domain.
+In the first major revision to copyright law in more than two decades, the office ruled in 2014 that works created by animals belong in the public domain.

 “The Office will not register works produced by nature, animals, or plants,” the office said.
 “Likewise, the Office cannot register a work purportedly created by divine or supernatural beings, although the Office may register a work where the application or the deposit copy(ies) state that the work was inspired by a divine spirit.”

-The debate began when the Wikimedia Commons database — a collection of photographs, videos and other media available for the public to use — added Slater's photo to its virtual catalog.
+The debate began when Wikimedia Commons — a database of images, videos and other media available for public use — added Slater's photo to its catalog.

 Slater officially asked Wikimedia remove the image from its database in early 2012.
 The monkey selfie disappeared but was later added again by another user, and this time it remained.
 In a 2014 transparency report, the Wikimedia Foundation revealed that it denied Slater’s request to remove the photo.

 “Monkeys don’t own copyrights,” the foundation’s Chief Communications Officer Katherine Maher told the Washington Post.
 “What we found is that U.S. copyright law says that works that originate from a non-human source can’t claim copyright.”